Advisory Council Member

 Phoenix Air Group, Inc

 Mike came to aviation early.
-The oldest son of two Douglas Aircraft employees, he moved from Charlotte to Marietta, Georgia when his parents went to work for Lockheed.
-He flew an aircraft for the first time as an eight-year-old on a flight with his father, a private pilot.
-Determined to pursue a career in aviation, he attended the Naval Academy and earned a commission in the U.S. Marine Corps.
+Growing up in Marietta, Georgia, he flew for the first time as an eight-year-old with his father, a private pilot.
+Determined to pursue a career in aviation, he attended the Naval Academy, majoring in English and earning a commission in the U.S. Marine Corps.
 Serving for 12 years, he worked as a CH46E transport helicopter pilot, a Forward Air Controller/Air Officer (combat tour with recognition for valor), Master Training Specialist, Laser System Safety Manager, and an instructor pilot in both helicopters and airplanes.
-Having earned a master’s degree in International Relations, he next served as a Foreign Service Officer with the U.S. Department of State.
-Again determined to resume his career in aviation, Mr. Ott left the Foreign Service to join Phoenix Air Group during 2001.
-For fourteen years as a line captain in the Learjet 35/36, as well as the Gulfstream I, II, and III, he was also the company’s Safety and Security Manager and a designated IS-BAO Auditor.
+In his next aviation career, Mike joined Phoenix Air Group during 2001.
+Twenty years later, he has worked as a line captain in the Learjet 35 and Learjet 36, as well as the Gulfstream I, II, and III, in addition to 14 years as the company’s Safety and Security Manager and a designated IS-BAO Auditor.
+Now Director, Program Operations, he is the company’s liaison and senior aviation advisor to the Bureau of Medical Services at the Department of State.
+He has earned Master of Science degrees from Troy University (International Relations) and Purdue University (Aviation and Aerospace Management).

-Mr. Ott is now Director, Government Contracting for the company, with primary responsibility as the company’s liaison and aviation advisor to the Bureau of Medical Services at the Department of State.
-As an ATP in both multiengine airplanes and helicopters with four type ratings, Mr. Ott has accumulated more than 14,200 flight hours, including more than 7,000 international hours and visits to 126 countries.
-Most unusual among these destinations was North Korea, where he served as Mission Commander in June 2017 on a flight to return an injured US student to his family in Ohio.
+An ATP in both multi-engine airplanes and helicopters with four type ratings, Mike has flown more than 14,200 hours, including more than 7,000 international hours and landings in 126 countries.
+Most unusual among these destinations was North Korea, where he served as Mission Commander in June 2017 on a flight to return an injured U.S. student to his family in Ohio.

-Giving back to his industry and community, Mike serves as a member of the IS-BAO Standards Board at the International Business Aviation Council and as Communications and Events Team Lead for the NBAA Safety Committee.
-In 2006, he attended his first of 13 Safety Standdowns, serving ever since as an enthusiastic supporter of the event.
-He also volunteers as a fund raiser for the National Multiple Sclerosis Society and artist patron for the Virginia Opera, having previously served as a fee arbitrator for the State Bar of Georgia and physical therapy assistant at the Shepherd Center for Brain and Spine Rehabilitation in Atlanta.
+In 2006, Mike attended the first of his consecutive Safety Standdowns, serving ever since as an enthusiastic supporter of the event.
+Giving back to his industry and community, he also serves as a member of the IS-BAO Standards Board at the International Business Aviation Council and a member of the NBAA Safety Committee, serving previously as Treasurer on the Board of the Georgia Business Aviation Association.
+Beyond aviation, he volunteers as a fundraiser for the National Multiple Sclerosis Society and artist patron for the Virginia Opera, having volunteered earlier as a fee arbitrator for the State Bar of Georgia and physical therapy assistant at the Shepherd Center for Brain and Spine Rehabilitation in Atlanta.

-Currently, Mike is enrolled in Purdue’s Master of Science in Aviation and Aerospace Management program, lives on the Western Branch of the Elizabeth River in Virginia, and wishes that he could spend more time on his bicycle.
+Currently, Mike lives on the Western Branch of the Elizabeth River in Virginia and wishes that he could spend more time on his bicycle.